 Caren B. Anders Senior Vice President and Chief Transmission Officer

-Caren Anders is senior vice president and chief transmission officer for Duke Energy.
-She is responsible for planning, engineering and asset management, construction and maintenance, operations, project management, vegetation management and compliance of the transmission system.
-This includes more than 30,000 miles of transmission lines and more than 5,000 substations in six states.
+Caren Anders serves as senior vice president and chief transmission officer for Duke Energy.
+She is responsible for overseeing the safe, reliable and efficient operation of Duke Energy’s electric transmission system, which includes over 30,000 miles of transmission lines and more than 3,000 substations in six states.
+Her duties include planning, engineering and asset management, construction and maintenance, operations, project management, vegetation management and compliance of the transmission system.

-Anders earned her bachelorís degree in mechanical engineering at the University of Pennsylvania and received her MBA from Drexel University in Philadelphia.
-She is also a graduate of the Columbia University Senior Executive Program, Leadership Philadelphia and Leadership North Carolina.
+Anders earned a Bachelor of Science degree in mechanical engineering from the University of Pennsylvania and received her MBA from Drexel University in Philadelphia.
+She is also a graduate of the Columbia University Advanced Management Program, Leadership Philadelphia and Leadership North Carolina.
 She is a licensed professional engineer in the state of Pennsylvania and a Fellow of ASME International.

-Anders serves on the board of directors of the United Way of the Greater Triangle, the advisory board of the Department of Electrical and Computer Engineering at N.C.
-State University, and the industry advisory board of ASME International.
-She also serves on the board of SERC Reliability Corporation and is a member of the North American Transmission Forum.
+Involved in a number of community and professional activities, Anders currently serves as board chair of SERC Reliability Corporation and as a board member of PT Holding Company.
+She serves on the advisory board of the Department of Electrical and Computer Engineering at N.C.
+State University, the industry advisory board of ASME International and the board of Florida Reliability Coordinating Council Inc. She is also a member of the North American Transmission Forum.

 Anders was born and raised in Philadelphia, Pa.
 She and her husband, David, have two children.